bmerchant22/pclub-task-2/README.md

 1. **"/user":** On this route, details of the logged in user is shown.
 This includes the normal user details plus the recent activity and most used language of the user.
 2. **"/repos":** On this route, all public and private repos are listed with their names and links to their individual details.
 3. **"/private-repos":** On this route, all private repos of the user are listed
-4. **"/user-repos/:repo":** On this route, individual repos of the logged in user can be seen.
+4. **"/user-repos/:repo":** On this route, individual repos of the logged-in user can be seen.
 In addition, list of collaborators and contributors with their individual detail routes can also be seen.
 Also, the commits can be viewed.

+If any error occurs while cloning and running the code, you can contact me at: \
+Discord: victorX#7731 \
+Mail: bmerchant22@iitk.ac.in